 It’s very hard to find alcohol in Moroccan shops.
 You will never encounter liquor stores in the Medina (The Old Town) and you’ll have to go to the Ville Nouvelle (The New Town) to get it.
-Usually you can find it in Carrefour which is always a bit out of the main tourist areas.
+Usually, you can find it in Carrefour which is always a bit out of the main tourist areas.
 You can buy a 500ml can of beer for around 17Dh.
-Other than that, you can buy drinks in numerous bars but prepare to pay much more (around 40Dh for a small beer).
+Other than that, you can buy drinks in many bars but prepare to pay much more (around 40Dh for a small beer).

 Go to a hammam (the Arabic baths)

 Visiting a hammam is a unique experience.
 There’s certain etiquette so I advise you to take a look at this article before going.
-Visit the local hammam at least once as it’s cheaper and more authentic (around 100 Dh for everything including the formidable Berber massage – or 10 to 20 Dh just for the entrance – but you will need your own equipment).
+Visit the local hammam at least once as it’s cheaper and more authentic (around 100 Dh for everything including the formidable Berber massage – or 10 to 20 Dh just for the entrance – but you will need your equipment).
 You can also try a more touristy option which will cost you around 200-300 Dh.